 Also a vibrant chamber musician, Lisa performs with colleagues and mentors alike in festivals throughout the season; you can hear her in action as part of the professorial team at British Isles Music Festival, Ueda/Rinaldo Duo and the Anern String Trio.

-Charitable causes have always been at Lisa's heart, lately focusing her efforts on Save the Children Japan, Academy Camp Japan, and the Childhood Eye Cancer Trust.
+Charitable causes have always been at Lisa's heart, lately focusing on Save the Children Japan, Academy Camp Japan, and the Childhood Eye Cancer Trust.
 Annually, a number of her performances are solely for such trusts.
-Also passionate about creating bridges for UK-Japan relations, she has performed for various special guests over the years, including International Olympic Committee guests during the London 2012 Olympics for Tokyo 2020.
+Also passionate about creating bridges for UK-Japan relations, she has performed regularly for Daiwa Anglo-Japanese Foundation and the International Olympic Committee guests during the London 2012 Olympics for Tokyo 2020.

 Lisa achieved the International Baccalaureate (IB) Diploma and IB Bilingual Diploma at Osaka International School in Japan, where she was born.
 She studied violin with Miyuki Emura and Hisako Tsuji, during which she performed in London, Boston Tanglewood, Toronto, Shanghai, Munich, Geneva, and Vienna to name a few.
 Upon completing high school, Lisa moved to London on a full ABRSM International Scholarship, where she graduated with First Class Honours from the Royal Academy of Music (RAM).
 She completed her Master's degree with Distinction on a scholarship from RAM, under the tutelage of Richard Deakin.
 She has also received classes from Tasmin Little and Gyorgy Pauk whilst at the RAM and since.

 Today, you are hearing Lisa on a 1775 Antonio Gagliano on kind loan.

 [Feb 2020 - This biography is not to be edited without permission]